crowdcent/numerblox/README.md

 ## 3. Contributing

-Be sure to read `CONTRIBUTING.md` for more detailed instruction on contributing.
+Be sure to read `CONTRIBUTING.md` for detailed instructions on contributing.

+If you have questions or want to discuss new ideas for `numerblox`, check out [rocketchat.numer.ai/channel/numerblox](https://rocketchat.numer.ai/channel/numerblox).